 Non-contact monitoring of the affective and neurocognitive state is an emerging topic with many new applications in different areas of life sciences and engineering.
 Especially, estimation of the psycho-physiological state can find applications in healthcare settings and even neuro-ergonomics in human machine interaction.
 In that context, facial microexpressions promise to allow an assessment of emotions from faces.
 In contrast to normal facial expressions, microexpressions might also occur when the emotion is repressed.

 However, microexpressions are temporally and spatially very small movements and, therefore, difficult to observe.
 Recent work shows that already small movements, which last less than $\SI{500}{\ms}$ can be considered as microexpressions \cite{yan2013fast}.
-OF field based features have long been used for the detection and analysis of microexpressions \cite{le2018micro,zhang2021review} or to extract shaded information for microexpression classification \cite{xu2017microexpression}.
+OF field based features have long been used for the detection and analysis of micro-expressions \cite{le2018micro,zhang2021review} or to extract shaded information for micro-expression classification \cite{xu2017microexpression}.

-On a more general scope, micromovements of the face and head can contain other important physiological and psychophysiological information: The movement of the head can contain cues on heart rate \cite{shan2013video}, movement of the mouth can be applied for audio-visual speech recognition in noisy environments \cite{mroueh2015deep}, and micromovements of the ear can contain cues on audio stimuli \cite{strauss2020vestigial}.
+On a more general scope, micromovements of the face and head can contain other important physiological and psychophysiological information: The movement of the head can contain cues on heart rate \cite{shan2013video}, movement of the mouth can be applied for audio-visual speech recognition in noisy environments \cite{mroueh2015deep}, and micro-movements of the ear can contain cues on audio stimuli \cite{strauss2020vestigial}.
 While many of the analysis methods fall back on optical flow methods for analysis, there are not many annotated datasets for specific, local movements.
 The selective detection and amplification of micromovements of the face is a relatively untapped area of research with the potential to guide the annotation of such datasets and visualize the isolated movements that can be exploited for computer vision algorithms.

 However, such underlying emotional implications will be not in the focus of this paper.
-Instead, we will concentrate on the relatively untapped area of detecting and selectively amplifying micromovements.
-This exceeds the field of microexpressions and goes more in the direction of realistic magnifications in computer graphics.
+Instead, we will concentrate on the relatively untapped area of detecting and selectively amplifying micro-movements.
+This exceeds the field of micro-expressions and goes more in the direction of realistic magnifications in computer graphics.